 |Features|| || || |

 When it comes to online tax software pricing, be aware of additional costs for state returns.
 Some software includes state returns, while others add it as an additional fee.
 Both TaxAct and TurboTax provide free state and federal returns, but H&R Block does not.

-All three options, however, provide free e-filing; H&R Block even allows up to six years of tax return storage for Basic and up editions.
+All three options, however, provide free e-filing; H&R Block even allows up to six years of tax return storage for Deluxe and Premium.